pathwaycom/llm-app/templates/document_indexing/README.md

 You can configure the data sources by changing `$sources` in `app.yaml`.
 You can add as many data sources as you want.
 You can have several sources of the same kind, for instance, several local sources from different folders.
-The sections below describe how to configure local, Google Drive and Sharepoint source, but you can use any input [connector](https://pathway.com/developers/user-guide/connecting-to-data/connectors) from Pathway package.
+The sections below describe how to configure local, Google Drive and Sharepoint source, and you can check the examples of YAML configuration in our [user guide](https://pathway.com/developers/templates/yaml-snippets/data-sources-examples/).
+While these are not described in this Section, you can also use any input [connector](https://pathway.com/developers/user-guide/connecting-to-data/connectors) from Pathway package.

-By default, the app uses a local data source to read documents from the `data` folder.
+By default, the app uses a local data source to read documents from the `files-from-indexing` folder.

 #### Local Data Source